hrpv/ehzlogger_v3/README.md

 Use of an SMA PV inverter with Bluetooth and an EHZ bidirectional meter from 2010 together with evcc.
 In order for the PV charging to work well with evcc, the grid power and the PV output should be measured.

-Installation:
+# Installation
 required lib libmosquitto.so.1

-check if already installed:
+check if already installed /usr/lib/x86_64-linux-gnu/libmosquitto.so.1
-/usr/lib/x86_64-linux-gnu/libmosquitto.so.1

 or /usr/lib/arm-linux-gnueabihf/libmosquitto.so.1

+if not installed
-if not installed: sudo apt-get install libmosquitto-dev libmosquitto1 mosquitto-dev
+sudo apt-get install libmosquitto-dev libmosquitto1 mosquitto-dev

-make
+# make

 install service pvlogger:
-instpvlogger.sh
+# instpvlogger.sh

-additional software
+# additional software

 vzlogger:
 --------